Author: Ulrike Blumenreich

 Reunified Federal Republic of Germany (since 1990)

 The 1990s were profoundly influenced by the unification of Germany.
-In the new eastern Länder, adoption of the administrative structure of the "old" Federal Republic and its approach to cultural policy prompted a restructuring of and radical changes in the cultural landscape.
+In the new eastern federal states (Länder), adoption of the administrative structure of the "old" Federal Republic and its approach to cultural policy prompted a restructuring of and radical changes in the cultural landscape.
 These years have also been marked by austerity measures and budgetary constraints and by the increasingly evident structural problems of the major traditional cultural institutions.

 In the early years of the following decade, cultural policy in Germany stabilised in comparison to the changes of the 1990s.
 However, cultural policy still faces great challenges and requires a constant re-orientation.
 The main issues are financial, particularly as the negative consequences of the recent global financial crisis on local and regional public budgets become more visible.
 On the other hand, some of these problems are structural in nature and concern the conceptional basis of cultural policy.
-Despite an improved state budget on the national level and in some of the Länder, there is ongoing pressure on cultural institutions to increase their economic equity-ratio, to lead their institutions more economically, as well as to obtain funds from other sources such as sponsorship, patronage and marketing.
+Despite an improved state budget on the national level and in some of the federal states (Länder), there is on-going pressure on cultural institutions to increase their economic equity-ratio, to lead their institutions more economically, as well as to obtain funds from other sources such as sponsorship, patronage and marketing.
 In particular, the structural problems require a readjustment of the relationship between the state, market and society concerning the financing of cultural institutions, among other methods, through public private partnership models and a stronger integration of civic commitments.
 In addition, the conceptional basis of past cultural policies has been challenged by migration processes, rapid media development and a change in the composition of audiences (a decreasing total population and an increasing number of older people).
 Currently, intensive discussion is taking place in Germany on the requirements of cultural policies, due to these societal changes.